truenas/documentation/content/Solutions/Optimizations/Security.md

 Do not use **NTLMv1 Auth** with an untrusted network.
 This encryption option is insecure and vulnerable.

-When using MacOS to connect to the SMB share, enable **Apple SMB2/3 Protocol Extensions**.
-This improves connection stability between the share and the Apple system.

 When an administrators group is required, make sure the group members are correct.
 Administration group members have full permissions to modify or delete the share data.